 Altar Call – Opelika-Auburn News

-Some things I wish I had said to my mother before she died
+Some things I wish I had said to my mother before she

 mother lived to be 95 years old.
 She discovered